-Whether it's loose stones and pebbles, unpleasant weather, bird droppings or abrasive cleaners, there are countless factors that can cause your paintwork to become damaged.
+Whether it's unpleasant weather, bird droppings or abrasive cleaners, there are countless factors that can cause your paintwork to become damaged.

 But how do you protect your car's paintwork and prevent your investment from losing any value due to damage?
 We explore the common causes of car paint damage, give top tips on paintwork protection methods and showcase Carbase's unique member's Paint Protection programme.